 - Clear beef or chicken broth, such as bouillon cubes dissolved in water

 - Popsicles, except for red, purple or blue

 - Coconut water (NOT coconut milk)

 - Strained fruit juice, such as apple or white grape juice

 - Coffee and tea (without cream or dairy products)

 - Gatorade

 - Soft drinks

 - Kool-Aid

-- lell-O
+- Jell-O

-At 1 PM: Mix the first 8.3 oz. bottle of Miralax or Gavilax with 64 ounces of orange, green or yellow Gatorade, Propel Water, Vitamin Water or coconut water.
+At 1 PM: Mix the first 8.3 oz. bottle of Miralax or Gavilax with 64 ounces of orange, green or yellow Gatorade, Propel Water, Vitamin Water, coconut water or Smart Water.